Welcome to A Stitchalicious In Time where we share tips to help you elevate your stitching skills!

 I’m not, however, going to mention thread or fabric because there’s so much variety and personal choice involved in those, except to say: avoid cheap stuff.
 Those 10 cent skeins from a no-name brand sounded like a great deal, but stitching with them will just make you sad.

 As embroiderers, our number one weapon is the needle – and not those crude, ungainly things knitters call needles, but the slim, elegant and kinda sexy metal kind.
 But there’s a wide variety available and just which one should we use?
 Surely, our woollen tapestry is in need of a slightly different needle to, say, a homemade tattoo.
-Now, just like with threads, I have a tendancy to collect needles, so here goes with a quick and dirty introduction.
-For more details you could, for example, check out the current series by John James Needles in CrossStitcher
+Now, just like with threads, I have a tendency to collect needles, so here goes with a quick and dirty introduction.

 Sharps are, clearly, sharp.
 You’ll use these for all manner of surface work embroidery.
 If you’re a split stitch aficionado this will be your chosen pointy thing and they’re perfect for piercing closely woven fabrics where you don’t want to hit a specific hole.
 The eyes tend to be significantly smaller, built mainly for have sewing thread threaded through, so bring patience or one of those cheater threaders!